yochaigal/cairn/wip/2e/how-do-bonds-and-omens-work.md

 ## Omens

 Omens are the seeds of an adventure yet to come, premonitions of a future disaster, or the cause of a problem the characters are currently facing.
 An Omen is resolved when the characters reveal the truth behind its origin and dismiss or rebuke its dangers.
 Resolving an Omen should yield Growth of some kind, either for the party as a collective or to an entangled individual.
+If an Omen is ignored, it should come to pass and wreak whatever havoc it may.

 ### Omens Should...